kubernetes-sigs/gateway-api-inference-extension/site-src/contributing/docs.md

    make live-docs
    ```

-4. Open your browser to preview the local build, typically at [http://localhost:3000](http://localhost:3000).
+4. Open your browser to preview the local build, [http://localhost:3000](http://localhost:3000).

+!!! type "One preview at a time"
+    For better performance, open one localhost preview at a time.
+If you have multiple browsers rendering `localhost:3000`, you might notice a lag time in loading pages.

 ## Style guides